ciDSproj/ciDSproj.github.io/_machinelearning/machinelearning-2.md

-Based on the findings from data exploration, I built several regression models. to predict the insurance costs.
+Based on the findings from data exploration, I built several regression models to predict the insurance costs.
 The evaluation metrics allowed comparing their fit.